 Stocks drift higher; Banks gain as rates rise

-Stocks are closing slightly higher, led by gains in the financial sector.
+Stocks are moving slightly higher in midday trading, led by the financial sector.

-Banks including Bank of America and Morgan Stanley rose Tuesday as long-term interest rates moved higher.
+Banks including Bank of America and Morgan Stanley were rising Tuesday as long-term interest rates moved higher.
 That gave banks the prospect of earning more money from making loans.

-The Dow Jones industrial average increased 27 points, or 0.2 percent, to close at 16,808.
+The Dow Jones industrial average rose eight points, less than 0.1 percent, to 16,789 as of noon Eastern time Tuesday.
 Goldman Sachs rose the most of the 30 stocks in the index.